 63. Values – Values are the beliefs that a culture holds about what is important.
 For example, in American culture, we often cite ‘family values‘ as our core values, meaning we tend to prioritize our family over everything else.

-Culture is made up of both material and nonmaterial elements.
+Culture is made up of both material and nonmaterial elements, making material and non-material cultures as two distinct types of culture.
 The material elements are the things that we can see and touch, while the nonmaterial elements are the ideas, beliefs, and values that make up a culture.
 Both of these elements are important in understanding a culture and its people.

 Some typical examples of nonmaterial culture include stereotypes, values, beliefs, social roles, and social status.
 These are things that exist in the cultural imagination rather than in objects.
 However, to some extent, nonmaterial culture can be codified into artifacts and it also clearly influences how material culture is produced and consumed.